Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 Follow these steps to open the pre-installed GIPS development environment:

 - You will find a shortcut `GIPS Eclipse`.
-Double click on it to start the Eclipse installation.
+Double-click on it to start the Eclipse installation.
-	- If this is the first time you started the Eclipse installation, it will show you a few dialogues after the initial start up:
+	- If this is the first time you started the Eclipse installation, it will show you a few dialogues after the initial start-up:
 	![](img/eclipse_01_hello_edited.png){ width=400px }
 	- Click on `Next`.
 	![](img/eclipse_02_theme_edited.png){ width=400px }